SesameSesame

 Per-Task Toggle

-When creating a task, users can enable or disable sandbox security for that specific task.
+When creating a session, sandbox security can be enabled or disabled for that specific session.
 This is useful for:

 • Tasks that need to access external APIs not in the allowlist